Which Of The Following Is True About Broadband Connections

 The Science of Speed: Bandwidth vs. Latency

 A common misconception is that "speed" is the only metric that matters.
-Even so, if you are looking for what is true about broadband performance, you must understand the relationship between bandwidth and latency.
+On the flip side, if you are looking for what is true about broadband performance, you must understand the relationship between bandwidth and latency.

 Bandwidth is the capacity of your connection.
 Think of it as a highway: a wider highway (more bandwidth) allows more cars (data packets) to travel side-by-side at once.
-If you are downloading a massive game file, you want high bandwidth But it adds up..
+If you are downloading a massive game file, you want high bandwidth Which is the point..

 Latency, on the other hand, is the delay.
 It is the time it takes for a single packet of data to travel from your device to a server and back.
 Think of this as the speed limit or the reaction time of the drivers.
 In online gaming or video calls, low latency is often more important than high bandwidth.
 Even if you have a "huge highway," if there is a massive delay in how fast the cars respond to signals, your experience will feel laggy.